robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-subject/summer-week-5-ect-video.md

 ### Exemplification: Ambition Institute coach

 Imagine that I am teaching a year 5 science lesson.
-The topic is adaptations and we're looking at how plants and animals have adapted to extreme environments.
+The topic is adaptations and we’re looking at how plants and animals have adapted to extreme environments.
 Now in the first lesson, I introduced the concept of the food chain, the key vocabulary and the flow of energy through that food chain.
 And at the end of the lesson last week, the class showed a good level of understanding.
 However, I